VATSALVARSHNEY108/B.O.I.-MARK-2/replit.md

 The AI Desktop Automation Controller is built with Python 3.11 and utilizes a modular architecture, enabling a wide range of desktop automation and AI-powered functionalities.

 ### UI/UX Decisions
-The system primarily offers desktop GUIs built with `tkinter`, including a "Modern Cloud Linen GUI" with a soft, matte off-white base, neon cyber accents, and **beautiful multi-layer shadow effects** on all buttons and boxes for depth and aesthetic appeal.
-An "Enhanced Modern GUI" with a dark theme and dashboard is also available.
-A "Modern Web GUI" is built with Flask and Flask-SocketIO, featuring an eye-comforting off-white/cream design with 3D-like blocks for cloud/Replit environments.
+The system offers desktop GUIs built with `tkinter` featuring a **modern dark navy/cyan theme** with beautiful multi-layer shadow effects on all buttons and boxes for depth and aesthetic appeal.
+The dark theme uses navy backgrounds (#1e2433), cyan accents (#1dd3b0), and subtle dark shadows for a professional, cohesive look matching the VATSAL Chat and VATSAL Auto pages.
+A "Modern Web GUI" is built with Flask and Flask-SocketIO.
 A CLI interface is available for headless environments.

 ### Technical Implementations
 -   **AI Command Processing:** Gemini AI for natural language understanding and action conversion.